hteumeuleu/caniemail/_features/css-linear-gradient.md

 }
 notes_by_num: {
     "1": "Gradients can be created in VML using `type=\"gradient\"` on a `<v:fill>`.
 See [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/web-workshop---how-to-use-vml-on-web-pages-----fill--element#gradient-fill).", "2": "Partial.
-Not supported with Hotmail/Outlook accounts."
+Not supported with Hotmail/Outlook accounts.", "3": "Buggy.
+Does not work inline in the `background-image` property.
+(See [email-bugs#135](https://github.com/hteumeuleu/email-bugs/issues/135))"
 }
 links: {
     "Can I use: CSS Gradients":"https://caniuse.com/css-gradients",